Sustainability Disclosure

 Sustainability isn't a checklist we run at the end of due diligence.
 It's a lens we apply from the first conversation with a founder to the last day of our hold period.

-Our full approach is described in the CapitalT Impact Policy, available on request.
+Our full Impact Policy is available on request.

 Adverse Sustainability Impacts Article 4 SFDR